erunpie/inline-insult-telegram-bot/README.md

 status —-VARCHAR (4096) COLLATE utf8mb4_general_ci

-// if you want to see preview of this bot you can check "@doshnamdanbot"
+// if you want to see preview of this bot you can check "@doshnamdanbot"(offline)